 - 1. The Elements of Preset data being sent - 2.
-The Preset Adjustment Values to be used
+The Preset Adjustment Values to be used changed.
+If the value is zero no values are changed and NAK is issued by the monitor.

 Each of these elements is described below.